Renformation

 Josephus' Historic Mistakes

 In "Antiquities of the Jews," Volume 1, Book 3, Chapter 6, Josephus Flavius begins his construction instructions from Exodus 26:30, skipping over Exodus 26:1-29, and then moves on to Exodus 27:18, skipping over Exodus 26:31 and 27:1-17.
 Then he works his way backwards, describing nearly everything out of context.
-He misinterprets Exodus 27:17-18 by conflating Herod's Temple with the Wilderness Tabernacle, incorrectly calling it a "quadrangular figure."
-However, this rectangular courtyard violates Exodus 27:17-18, which states, "round about" סָבִיב֙ round and circle… `The length of the court [is] a hundred by the cubit, and the breadth fifty by fifty."
+He misinterprets Exodus 27:18 by conflating Herod's Temple with the Wilderness Tabernacle, incorrectly calling it a "quadrangular figure."
+However, this rectangular courtyard violates Exodus 26:7-13 314-cubit circumference circle.
+Exodus 27:18 "the breadth is 50 by 50 (KJV "50 everywhere"), and the height 5 cubits."
 The 50-cubit courtyard radius is established in Exodus 26:7-13 and confirmed in Exodus 38:9-13.

 -